Compute Instances

 Configure Instance Details

-Provide a descriptive name and description for your instance.
+Provide identifying information for your instance.

 3